 University Catalogues

 Since the present was forged in the past, the study of history is uniquely suited to enable us to comprehend and deal with the modern world.
-A major in History promotes critical thinking, data analysis and communication skills.
-It also provides excellent preparation for careers in professional fields such as business, law, journalism, government and education.
-In addition to a wide range of courses and the opportunity to undertake directed studies, the Department of History offers both a major and minor.
-Students participate in broadly-based and globally-oriented study through either a regional concentration (American, European, Asian or Latin American/Caribbean) or a thematic concentration (for example, economic or military history.)
+A major in History promotes critical thinking, data analysis, and communication skills.
+It also provides excellent preparation for careers in professional fields such as business, law, journalism, government, and education.
+In addition to a wide range of courses and the opportunity to undertake directed studies, the Department of History offers both a major and a minor.
+Students participate in broadly-based and globally-oriented study through either a regional concentration (American, European, Asian, or Latin American/Caribbean) or a thematic concentration (for example, economic or military history).

 Course Title Credits